 Note that the timeline is not available for the Mobile platform and that not all its sections are available or complete for the Mac platform.
-Namely, for Mac, the Errors section displays only hard reset errors, whereas the Web services section does not exist.
+Namely, for Mac OS, the Web services section does not exist.

 Note as well that a same device that has connected to several Engines because it changed its assignment, is seen as a different device by each Engine.
 Therefore, all the data in the device view comes from a single Engine and there is no merged data, even when the Cross-Engine features are enabled.